15 Essential Tips Every Solo Traveler in the U.S. Should Know

 Six years ago, I decided to take my first solo trip, but I wanted to have some fun with it.
 I gave my brother and sister-in-law a budget, a time frame, and a list of places I’d already been and told them to plan a mystery vacation for me.
-The only rules were that they could not send me somewhere I had already been, and they had to send me out of the state.
-I come from a family of pranksters, so that second rule was important.
-The night before, I drove to my brother’s house, who gave me a sealed envelope with my plane ticket and told me the weather for what to pack.
+The only rules were that they could not send me anywhere I had already been and that they had to send me out of the state.
+I come from a family of pranksters, so that second rule was necessary.
+The night before, I drove to my brother’s house, who gave me a sealed envelope with my plane ticket and told me what the weather for what to pack.
 I packed according to his weather forecast, drove to the airport, and then opened the envelope to see where I would be spending the next four days.
 Since then, I’ve traveled all over the globe on solo adventures, and I’ve picked up a few tips and tricks along the way.
 Whether you’re a first-time solo traveler or a seasoned pro, here are 15 things you need to know about solo travel in the United States.

 Oh, and where did I end up on my mystery vacation?
 Charleston, South Carolina.